On Algebraic Abstractions for Concurrent Separation Logics: PCM Abstractions Formally

 We conclude this section by noticing that $U/R$ is a normal PCM, since $\undefOp$ is its only undefined element.
 Thus, we can use the sub-PCM construction to normalize PCMs, when desirable.
 Given a non-normal PCM $A$, the PCM $A/{\orth_A}$ is normal and contains all the defined elements of $A$.

-\subsection{Histories, morphisms, and separating relations}
+\subsection{Histories, Morphisms, and Separating Relations}

-This section provides an additional example that illustrates how to specify data structures that use time-stamped histories.
-Histories are a common abstraction in concurrency, used, for example, in the formulation of consistency criteria such as linearizability~\cite{Herlihy-Wing:TOPLAS90}.
-The example illustrates how histories form a PCM, and how they interact with PCM morphisms and \seprels.
-While histories are very general and apply to any data structure, this example specifically focuses on their application to locking.
+This section illustrates how PCM morphisms and \seprels apply to reasoning about data structures specified via time-stamped histories.
+Histories are a common and general abstraction in concurrency, used, for example, in the formulation of consistency criteria such as linearizability~\cite{Herlihy-Wing:TOPLAS90}.
+Here, we specifically focus on their application to locking.

 An abstract locking history of a thread is a finite map from timestamps represented by positive natural numbers to set $\Op = \set{\lockval,\unlockval}$, i.e. $\mathsf{Hist} = \Nat^+ \finmap \Op$.
 If a thread's history has the value $\lockval$ at timestamp $t$, that signifies that the thread has \emph{locked} at time $t$.
 Similarly, if the value is $\unlockval$ then the thread has \emph{unlocked} at time $t$.
 If the history of a thread is undefined at $t$, then the thread was idle at that moment, and some other thread may have locked or unlocked at time $t$.
 We overload the notation from Section~\ref{s:transitions} and write $t \hmapsto \lockval$ (resp. $t \hmapsto \unlockval$) for a singleton history containing only the timestamp $t$ with the locking (resp. unlocking) operation.
 Histories form a PCM under disjoint union, with the nowhere defined map (i.e., empty history) as unit.